New to Sly Flourish? Start Here!

 "You enter the village of Redtower.
 What do you want to do?" can be a game-killing introduction.

-How do we ensure when the characters reach a town it's as interesting as the rest of our game?
-Here are three ways:
+So how do we ensure when the characters reach a town, it's as interesting as the rest of our game?
+Let's take a look.

 Identify a Fantastic Feature

 What makes this town unique or interesting?
-What feature grabs the characters' attention when they enter the town?
-What fantastic feature does the town surround?
-Try to add at least one of these notable features and probably no more than three — enough to define the town in the eyes of the characters and your players.
+What noteworthy feature grabs the characters' attention when they enter the town?
+What famous or infamous landmark lies near the town?
+Add at least one of these fantastic features and probably no more than three – enough to define the town in the eyes of the characters and your players.

 1. The town surrounds a huge sinkhole with a river flowing down into its depths.